azrellie/SPC.Net/README.md

 # Update 4/19/2025
 Lots of bug fixes and big changes + new additions will be coming in a month to this API.
-Because I am unable to access my packages on nuget.org at the moment, this update will be delayed 1 month, but will be available on GitHub when finished then nuget.org.
+Because I am unable to access my packages on nuget.org at the moment, this update will be delayed 1 month (or more if needed), but will be available on GitHub when finished then nuget.org.

 # Storm Prediction Center API for C#